GabrielKuka/Robotic_Arm/README.md

 # Robotic Arm

-## This project was done in cooperation with my team: Robofultz
+## This project was a team work: Robofultz

 ###**Team members:**